SnowWalkerJ/DL-Framework-Compilation/pre.md

 A nerual network is a function: $\hat y = f(x; \theta)$.
 Training the function requires a loss function $L(\hat y, y)$ indicating the distance between our fitted values and real labels, and observed data $x$ and $y$.
-SGD algorithm require we calculate the gradient of $L$ over
+SGD algorithm require we calculate the gradient of $L$ w.r.t.
 $\theta$, aka $\frac{\partial L}{\partial \theta} = \frac{\partial L}{\partial \hat y}\frac{\partial \hat y}{\partial \theta}$.

+Let's see how this can be done.
 Suppose we have a very simple function:

 ```python
 def f(x, theta):